ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/03_AlphaFold_PAF/02_pocket_analysis/README.md

 ## Contents

 - `scripts/` — scripts used for pocket-focused calculations
-- `raw_outputs/` — raw analysis outputs and intermediate files
+- `processed_outputs/` — replica-level analysis outputs and processed per-system summary tables
-- `README.md` — folder description
+- `README.md` — overview of the pocket analysis workflow and file organization

 ## Typical analyses

 These analyses may include:

-- pocket residue fluctuations
-- pocket distance measurements
-- pocket contact analysis
+- pocket Cα RMSD
-- pocket geometry or local structural changes
+- pocket radius of gyration
+- pocket-only SASA
+- JmjC-and-pocket SASA
-- other pocket-centered metrics relevant to ligand binding
+- other pocket-centered metrics relevant to local structural stability

-## Note
+## Notes

-This folder contains only the pocket-focused analyses for `03_AlphaFold_PAF`.
-Other analysis categories are organized separately.
+- This directory contains only the pocket-focused analyses for `03_AlphaFold_PAF`.
+- Replica-level source outputs and processed summary tables are organized in `processed_outputs/`.
+- Files in `processed_outputs/` were used for downstream summary generation, cross-system comparison, and plotting.
+- Other analysis categories are organized separately.